 The best learning takes place when you dig into something until you know it inside and out.

-Many people taking the GBC test make this mistake: they focus on communicating their answer specifically to their test administrator.
+Many people taking a speaking test make this mistake: they focus on communicating their answer specifically to their test administrator.
 This is a problem because you are graded on the level of English you use, not on how easy it is to understand you.
 Your goal is not to give information, but to show your English ability.